Here are detailed requirements for your layouts

 Multi-page works

-The general layout of the edition
+General layout of the publication

 Correctly assembled Collect: all fonts, images

-Lack of system fonts in layout
+Absence of system fonts in the layout

-A black and white printout of the layout, correctly assembled and fastened.
+Black and white printout of the layout, correctly assembled and fastened.